Phoenix Truck Accident Lawyers

 Gallagher & Kennedy Phoenix truck accident attorneys will stand up for you when others want to stand in your way.

 If you got injured in a truck accident collision, you might be able to file a truck accident claim or lawsuit against the negligent truck driver, truck company, or another party.
-Speak to a Phoenix truck accident lawyer at Gallagher & Kennedy about your commercial truck accident today by calling (602) 530-8400 or contact us online.
+Speak to a Phoenix truck accident lawyer at Gallagher & Kennedy about your commercial truck accident today by calling (602) 530-8400 or contacting us online.
 Initial consultations are always free.

 Why Trust Us with Your Phoenix Truck Accident Case?

 Our Phoenix, AZ, truck accident attorneys know the large trucking companies that frequently use our state to transport their goods.
 We know how to go toe-to-toe with them and their insurance companies to get our injured clients the justice they deserve.

 - We have the trial experience to take a defendant to court if you cannot get a fair insurance settlement for your commercial trucking injury claim.

 - We have over 25 years of experience handling commercial vehicle accident cases, similar catastrophic injury lawsuits, and legal claims against corporate defendants.